TexasErath CountyCourt Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury.
-In a jury trial, a panel of your peers will hear the evidence and decide whether the prosecution has proven your guilt beyond a reasonable doubt.
-Alternatively, you can opt for a bench trial, where the judge makes the decision.
+• Jury vs. Bench Trial: You have the right to a trial by jury or a bench trial (where the judge decides the case).
+In a jury trial, a panel of Erath County residents will hear the evidence and determine your guilt or innocence.

-• What Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
-Intoxication is defined as having a BAC of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol or drugs.
+• What the Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
+Intoxication is defined as having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol or drugs.

-• Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not intoxicated at the time of driving.
+• Common Defenses: Common defenses in DUI cases include challenging the validity of the traffic stop, questioning the accuracy of the breath or blood test results, and arguing that you were not intoxicated at the time of driving.

-• Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case, but most trials in Erath County last from one to three days.
+• Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case, but most trials in Erath County last between one and three days.

-The penalties for a DUI conviction in Texas vary depending on the number of prior offenses and the circumstances of the case.
+The penalties for DUI in Erath County are determined by Texas state law and can vary depending on the number of prior offenses and the circumstances of the case.

 First Offense